Kerbalism/Kerbalism/README.md

 - **Life support** : Kerbals consume food, water and oxygen and will die if they aren't provided.
 Various processes can be added to recycle or produce those resources in situ.
 - **Stress** : Without adequate living space, atmospheric pressure and comforts, Kerbals will get stressed and start making mission-threatening mistakes.
 - **Radiation** : Kerbalism simulate the space radiation environment and radiation from local sources.
 A vessel must be adequately shielded and mission planning must be adjusted to avoid the most deadly places like planetary radiation belts.
 - **Reliability** : Components have a limited operational lifetime and will fail over time.
-Engines have a limited amount of ignitions and a limited burn time.
+Optional **KerbalismEngineFailures** adds engine ignitions, burn-time limits and turn-on failures.
 - **ISRU** : Instead of the easy "ore to everything" stock system, producing and processing resources in situ uses a semi-realistic set of extraction and conversion rules.
 - **Science over time** : Experiments produce data over time, up to several years.
 This data is also transmitted over time, making science collection a relaxing background mechanism instead of the stock click-spammy system.
 Kerbalism also replace the stock labs "infinite science", rebalance existing experiments and add many probe, satellite and late-game manned experiments.
 - **Background processing** : All vessels are simulated continuously, not only the currently active one.
 Life support, resource processing, experiments and data transmission are simulated in the background while keeping a low performance overhead.